Frequently Asked Questions

 If you are locked out of your room, please stop by one of our desk areas where you will be required to complete an E-Form requesting access to your room.
 If you need assistance when the desks are closed please call Public Safety at (619) 260-7777.
 You will be let into your room (keyed-in) by staff or depending on the circumstances a temporary key may be issued for you to access to your room.
 You are allowed two free key-ins or temporary keys per semester.
 A $10 charge will be billed to your student account for each additional key or key-in.
 If a temporary card is not returned to the desk after the expiration date your student account will be billed $20.
 Lost IDs can be replaced for $15 at Campus Card Services.

-Can I have an A/C unit?
+Can I have an A/C unit in the Residence Halls?

 Renter's Insurance Consideration